Captura Web Recorder

 About Captura Web Recorder

-A browser-based screen recorder inspired by the original Captura desktop app.
+A browser-based screen recorder inspired by the original Captura (no longer maintained) desktop app.
 Record your screen, mix in webcam and microphone audio, and save the result — all entirely inside your browser.
 No data is ever sent to any server.

 Limitations vs. native desktop apps